pascalPost/game-boy-emulator/README.md

 [homebrew snake ROM](https://hh.gbdev.io/game/snake-gb).
 You may use `cmd/hexDump/hexDump.go` as a reference.
 2) Parse the header and crate unit tests w.r.t., e.g., the Title, the Nintendo Logo and the Cartridge type.
 3) Parse the json file with all opcodes (https://gbdev.io/gb-opcodes/Opcodes.json).
+4) Write a disassembler.
+You may test with the snake ROM.

 ## Resources